roryp/langchain-for-beginners/00-course-setup/README.md

 - [ ] Python 3.10+ installed
 - [ ] Project cloned and virtual environment created
 - [ ] Dependencies installed (`pip install -r requirements.txt`)
 - [ ] GitHub Personal Access Token created if you're using GitHub Models.
-If you're using Azure AI Foundry, ensure your models are deployed and you have your API key and endpoint.
+If you're using Microsoft Foundry, ensure your models are deployed and you have your API key and endpoint.
-- [ ] `.env` file configured with your token (or key if using Azure AI Foundry) and endpoint
+- [ ] `.env` file configured with your token (or key if using Microsoft Foundry) and endpoint
 - [ ] Test script runs successfully
 - [ ] VS Code installed (optional but recommended)